7 Best Hootsuite Alternatives — Tested & Compared (2026)

 Hootsuite used to be the default social media scheduler.
-Then they killed their free plan in March 2023, bumped the cheapest tier to $99/month, and started charging extra for features that used to come standard.
+Then they killed their free plan in March 2023, kept raising prices, and bolted features they used to bundle onto higher tiers.
+As of May 2026, the Standard plan is $99/user/month on annual billing — or $149/user/month if you pay monthly.
+The Advanced plan jumps to $249/user/month annual ($399 monthly).
 Their Trustpilot score sits at 1.8 out of 5.
 That tells you everything.

 If you're here, you're probably staring at a Hootsuite renewal email wondering why you're paying this much for a tool that feels like it hasn't meaningfully improved since 2019.
 You're not alone.
 We've talked to hundreds of social media managers who've made the switch, and we've spent the last six months testing every serious Hootsuite competitor on the market.